 Art.
+11 Supervisor
-11 1The following members of the teaching staff may serve as thesis supervisors:

-a) a full or associate professor of the University of St.Gallen;6

-- a member of the faculty with an established recognised (habilitation-equivalent) research record who at the time of the official start of the Ph.D. programme is working as a permanent lecturer at the University of St.Gallen or holds another permanent appointment at the University of St.Gallen; - c) persons as defined in (a) and (b) of this provision who have reached the age limit7 by the end of the semester during which they had their 67th birthday.
-The reference point for their appointment shall be the date of the official start of the student's Ph.D. studies or re-matriculation.

-2The President shall approve any exceptions.
-The Supervisors referred to in (b) must be proposed by the relevant Programme Committee and approved by the School Conference.

-3The School Conference shall define the maximum number of theses any of its members may supervise.
+- 1 The following members of the teaching staff may serve as thesis supervisors: - a) a full or associate professor of the University of St.Gallen11; - a member of the faculty with an established recognised (habilitation-equivalent) research record who at the time of the official start of the Ph.D. programme is working as a permanent lecturer at the University of St.Gallen or holds another permanent appointment at the University of St.Gallen; - c) persons as defined in (a) and (b) of this provision who have reached the age limit12by the end of the semester during which they had their 67th birthday.
+The reference point for their appointment shall be the date of the official start of the student's Ph.D. studies or re-matriculation. - 2 The President shall approve any exceptions.
+The Supervisors referred to in (b) must be proposed by the relevant Programme Committee and approved by the School Conference. - 3 The School Conference shall define the maximum number of theses any of its members may supervise.

 Art.
-12 1The Co-supervisor shall be appointed by the Programme Committee.
+12 Co-supervisor

-2The Committee may, in addition to the categories listed in Art.
+- 1 The Co-supervisor shall be appointed by the Programme Committee. - 2 The Committee may, in addition to the categories listed in Art.
 11 para.
-1, appoint one of the following as Co-supervisor:

-- a) visiting professors in residence; - b) professors from other universities who are entitled to supervise theses at their home university; - c) in individually justified cases, assistant professors, permanent lecturers, and part-time lecturers without an established recognised (habilitation-equivalent) research record but with a long teaching record at the University of St.Gallen.
+1, appoint one of the following as Co-supervisor: - a) visiting professors in residence; - b) professors from other universities who are entitled to supervise theses at their home university; - c) in individually justified cases, assistant professors, permanent lecturers, and part-time lecturers without an established recognised (habilitation-equivalent) research record but with a long teaching record at the University of St.Gallen: - d) persons as defined in (a) to (c) of this provision who have reached the age limit13by the end of the semester during which they had their 67th birthday.
+The reference point for their appointment shall be the date of the official start of the student's Ph.D. studies or rematriculation.